bplmaps/lmec-main-site/content/event/soft-city-opening.md

 draft: true

 ---
-The Leventhal Map & Education Center is excited to present a pop-up exhibition as part of _More or Less in Common_, which features _Soft City_, the work of local design collaborative [**_just practice_**](https://justpractice.work/), which was started by [Amanda Ugorji](https://architecture.mit.edu/people/amanda-ugorji) and [Sophie Weston Chien](https://sophiewestonchien.com/about).
+The Leventhal Map & Education Center is excited to present a pop-up exhibition as part of _More or Less in Common_, which features _Soft City_, the work of local design collaborative [**_just practice_**](https://justpractice.work/), started by [Amanda Ugorji](https://architecture.mit.edu/people/amanda-ugorji) and [Sophie Weston Chien](https://sophiewestonchien.com/about).
 Soft City will be on display in the Map Center's gallery from December 1 to December 28.

 Join us for an opening to this pop-up exhibition, which will feature a talk from both the artists and a tour of the gallery.